krzyzanowskim/Natalie/README.md

 self.performSegue(MainViewController.Segue.ScreenOneSegue, sender:nil)
 ```

-Each custom view controller is extended with this code and provide list of available segues and additional informations from Storyboard.
+Each custom view controller is extended with this code and provide a list of available segues and additional information from Storyboard.

 `Segue` enumeration contains list of available segues